spence3033/CSE381-portfolio/README.md

 a) Was it too high?
 b) The range has been shortened from the bottom to the number just under the number chosen.

-5-c.
-Now pick the median of the new range.
+c) Now pick the median of the new range.

-5-d. repeat back to step 3.
+d) repeat back to step 3.

-* Was it too low?
+e) Was it too low?
-* The range has been shortened from the top to the number just above what was chosen.
+f) The range has been shortened from the top to the number just above what was chosen.

-* Pick the median of the new range.
+g) Pick the median of the new range.
-* Repeat back to step 3.
+h) Repeat back to step 3.

 ## Jan 17 class: Tuesday